fzhem/sqltools-mssql-driver/README.md

 ### :warning: Module did not self-register error when connecting :warning: :
 - This happens when you are using a Node version different from step 1.
-- Go to you extension directory
+- Go to your extension directory
-    - Windows: `%USERPROFILE%\.vscode\extesnsions\fzhem.sqltools-driver-mssql-commver-0.5.4`
+    - Windows: `%USERPROFILE%\.vscode\extensions\fzhem.sqltools-driver-mssql-commver-0.5.4`
     - Linux: `~/.vscode/extensions/fzhem.sqltools-driver-mssql-commver-0.5.4`
     - Mac OS: `~/.vscode/extensions/fzhem.sqltools-driver-mssql-commver-0.5.4`
 - Run `npm install msnodesqlv8`